alain-andre/prime/doc/prime.fr-FR.md

 var filteredArray = array.filter(myArray, fn[, context])
 ```

-### parameters
+### paramètres

 1. myArray - (*array*) The array to filter.
-1. fn - (*function*) The function to test each element of the array.
+1. fn - (*fonction*) The fonction to test each element of the array.
 This
-function is passed the item and its index in the array.
+fonction is passed the item and its index in the array.
-2. context - (*object*, optional) The object to use as 'this' in the function.
+2. context - (*object*, optional) The object to use as 'this' in the fonction.

 #### parameter: fn